Physical unknowables: Deterministic chaos

 What are the consequences of this reduction for the convergence of the series solutions?
-It can be expected that not only do the series converge ``very slowly,'' like in deterministic chaos, but that in general there does not exist any computable rate of convergence for the series solutions of particular observables.
-This is very similar to the busy beaver function or to Chaitin's Omega number~\cite{chaitin3,calude:02} representing the halting probability of a universal computer.
-The Omega number can be ``enumerated'' by series solutions from ``quasi-algorithms'' computing its very first digits~\cite{calude-dinneen06}.
-Yet, due to the incomputable growth of the time required to determine whether or not certain summation terms corresponding to halting programs possibly contribute, the series lack any computable rate of convergence.
+It can be expected that not only do the series converge very slowly, like in deterministic chaos, but that, in general, there does not exist any computable rate of convergence for the series solutions of particular observables.
+This is very similar to the busy beaver function or to Chaitin's Omega number \citep{chaitin3,calude:02}, representing the halting probability of a universal computer.
+The Omega number can be enumerated by series solutions from quasi-algorithms computing its very first digits \citep{calude-dinneen06}.
+Yet, because of the incomputable growth of the time required to determine whether certain summation terms corresponding to halting programs possibly contribute, the series lack any computable rate of convergence.

-While it may be possible to evaluate the state of the $n$ bodies by Wang's power series solution for any finite time with a computable rate of convergence, global observables, referring to (recursively) unbounded times, may be incomputable.
-Examples of global observables correspond to solutions of certain decision problems, like for instance the stability of some solar system (we do not claim that this is provable incomputable) or the halting problem.
+Though it may be possible to evaluate the state of the $n$ bodies by Wang's power series solution for any finite time with a computable rate of convergence, global observables, referring to (recursively) unbounded times, may be incomputable.
+Examples of global observables correspond to solutions of certain decision problems such as the stability of some solar system (we do not claim that this is provable incomputable), or the halting problem.

-This, of course, stems from the metaphor and robustness of universal computation and the capacity of the $n$-body problem to implement universality.
-It is no particularity and peculiarity of Wang's power series solution.
-Indeed, the ``troubles'' reside in the capabilities to implement Peano arithmetic and universal computation by $n$-body problems.
-Because of this capacity, there cannot exist other formalizable methods, analytic solutions or approximations capable to decide and compute certain decision problems or observables for the $n$-body problem.
+This, of course, stems from the metaphor and robustness of universal computation and the capacity of the $n$-bodies to implement universality.
+It is no particularity or peculiarity of Wang's power series solution.
+Indeed, the troubles reside in the capacity to implement substitution, self-reference, universal computation, and Peano arithmetic by $n$-body problems.
+Because of this capacity, there cannot exist other formalizable methods, analytic solutions, or approximations capable of deciding and computing certain decision problems or observables for the $n$-body problem.